jeffvswanson/ColorChallenge/README.md

 ## Future Optimizations
 1. Implement a data structure that does not require mapping, but still gives constant time lookup on average.
 I think this could be the biggest savings given the CPU profile map.
-2. Have a pre-built slice associated with each possible combination of the RGB values (16,974,593 or 8<sup>3</sup>) .
-Increment each index when the RGB value is found O(1), search for the top 3 values in the slice when done with image.
+2. Have a pre-built slice associated with each possible combination of the RGB values (16,974,593 or 8<sup>3</sup>), but consider will need an in-memory object of about 68 MB since each int allocated 4 bytes.
+Increment each index when the RGB value is found O(1), search for the top 3 values in the slice when done with image O(n).
 Do not sort!
 Indices indicate RGB value.
 Copy the top 3 to a new slice to release the searching slice and proceed.

 ## Failed Optimizations
 1. Use sync.Waitgroups instead of channels. sync.Waitgroups ended up taking longer during benchmarking.
+14.6 sec versus 14.1 sec.
 2. Take a sample of 50% of the rows.
 Speed of operations reduced by about 43%, accuracy reduced from 100% to about 92.5%.
 3. After profiling the program a lot of time is being spent on map assignment.
 Unfortunately, when attempting to reduce reliance on map assignment in search of an alternative data structure, I essentially re-implemented a map.
 4. Have a set of rows fan-out as goroutines.
 Increased concurrency increased runtime due to increased communication requirements.
+5. Convert the image from YCbCr format to RGB without going pixel-by-pixel, then checking pixels.
+Increased runtime about 7% from pixel-by-pixel level conversion, 15.1 sec versus 14.1 sec.

 ## Contributing